 The success of the individual leader is highly dependent on the cultural environment in which they work.
 Ideally that environment embodies the values and supports the processes listed above.
 The field team will include a team leader who embodies the attributes of the 'Adequate Supervisor’.
 Learn more

 Traditionally, risk management programs have focused on reducing physical injury risk.
-This can be a mistake if we fail to recognize that psychological injury is more prevalent and can be more serious than physical injury in outdoor programming.
+This can be a mistake if we fail to recognize that there are risks associated with emotional safety.
+Maintaining emotional safety is an important of outdoor programming.
 Learn More

-The Principles of High-Quality Low-Risk programming which are designed to reduce psychological risk are equally effective at reducing physical risk too.
+The Principles of High-Quality Low-Risk programming which are designed to reduce physical risks are equally effective at promoting emotional safety.
 However, there are two additional factors that need to be recognized:

-Additional measures have to be employed to ensure that leaders are competent to manage the particular hazards that a particular piece of terrain presents.
+Being aware of participants emotional state requires concentration and effort.
+Consequently, it is important for a leader to operate in terrain where they are competent in managing physical hazards associated with their venue.
+Otherwise, they may become overwhelmed and maintain physical safety, but reduce emotional safety.
 This is the reason why Field Leaders are initially restricted to defined low-risk terrain, and why demonstrated competence is the requirement for programming in more complex terrain.

 Risk Management in the Field Leader Program

 The Field Leader program is a innovative way of reducing risk in outdoor programming.
-It is inspired by two facts: Most outdoor programming can be conducted in a way that keeps physical injury risk very low; and: The greatest injury risk in all programming is psychological injury.
+It is inspired by two facts.
+First, most outdoor programming can be conducted in a way that keeps physical injury risk very low.
+Second, it is essential for leaders to maintain emotional safety while delivering outdoor programming.

 The Field Leader program differs from traditional approaches in two fundamental ways.

 New leaders are restricted to leading in terrain that is inherently safe with respect to physical injury*.
-Training and certification at this stage is focused on developing the leadership skills that promote high-quality programming and reduce the risk of both physical and psychological injury
+Training and certification at this stage is focused on developing the leadership skills that promote high-quality programming while reducing physical risks and promoting emotional safety.